 \section{A general approach via reflected Backward Stochastic Differential Equations}

 The nonnegative minimal solution of PDEs is not only of interest in optimal arbitrage problem, as we have introduced in Section~\ref{sec: intro}.
-In this section, we demonstrate a diiferent approach based on reflected Backward Stochastic Differential Equations (BSDEs) to solve the minimal solution of \eqref{cauchypde}-\eqref{cauchypdeu0} that is not limited to volatility-stabilized market.
+In this section, we discuss a different approach based on reflected Backward Stochastic Differential Equations (rBSDEs) to solve the minimal solution of \eqref{cauchypde}-\eqref{cauchypdeu0} that is not limited to volatility-stabilized market.

 Consider the PDE below

 We can write this equivalently as